abdouyoussef/math-dlmf-dataset/README.md

 </table>

-The full context of each equation or expression is easily and quickly derivable from the twin datasets, which enables users to identify and fully extract the sentence containing a given equation/expression, as well as neighboring sentences or full paragraphs, for contextualized processing needed in many math language processing (MLP) tasks.
+The full context of each equation or expression can be easily and quickly derivable from the twin datasets, which enables users to identify and fully extract the sentence containing a given equation/expression, as well as neighboring sentences or full paragraphs, for contextualized processing needed in many math language processing (MLP) tasks.